kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 Yes, disabling the feature will result in validation expressions being ignored.

-We will add a unit test that ensures that if the featuregate is off, but the x-kubernetes-validator field is present, custom resource definition updates that do not add additional x-kubernetes-validator fields will succeed.
+We will add a unit test that ensures that if the featuregate is off, but the x-kubernetes-validations field is present, custom resource definition updates that do not add additional x-kubernetes-validations fields will succeed.

 ###### What happens if we reenable the feature if it was previously rolled back?